 - Making decisions related to medical treatments or prescription medications

-- Withdrawing you from life-sustaining procedures, including the use of artificially administered hydration or nutrition, if granted your explicit permission.
+- Withdrawing you from life-sustaining procedures, including artificially administered hydration or nutrition, if granted your explicit permission.

-Section 127.535 of the Oregon Revised Statutes also states that your agent’s authority over healthcare decisions does not render him or her responsible for ensuing medical expenses.
+Section 127.535 of the Oregon Revised Statutes also states that your agent’s authority over healthcare decisions does not render them responsible for ensuing medical expenses.

-According to Section 127.540 of the Oregon Revised Statutes, your agent cannot consent to the following on your behalf:
+According to § 127.540 of the Oregon Revised Statutes, your agent cannot consent to the following on your behalf:

 - Abortion